-In other words, a “freelance” or “freelancer” is someone who isn’t employed by a company, but rather offers their services to whoever wants to hire them – usually for specific projects.
+A “freelance” or “freelancer” is someone who isn’t directly employed by a company, but rather offers their services to whoever wants to hire them – usually for specific projects.

 But of course, you’ll need to find people to hire you, and you might find particular luck finding work in fields like writing, editing, design, web development, and social media.